Qmegamax/graphVisualizer/README.md

 "r" redraw the graph

-"l" change the color to random
+"l" randomize the node and link color

 # How do i run it?